alexvalpeter/Self-study/Frontend Mentor/Intro Component/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size using 1440px and 350px for desktop and mobile respectively
 - See hover states for all interactive elements on the page
 - Receive an error message when the `form` is submitted if:
   - Any `input` field is empty.
 The message for this error should say *"[Field Name] cannot be empty"*